trek-view/basecamp/_posts/2021-07-02-uk-national-trails-street-view.md

 [View on Map the Paths](https://www.mapthepaths.com/).

-The South Downs Way is another spectacular trail, starting inland at the UK's first capital city, Winchester, and ending in Eastbourne, close to the Seven Sisters cliffs shown in the photo above.
+The South Downs Way is another spectacular trail, starting inland at the UK's first capital city, Winchester, and ending in Eastbourne, close to the Seven Sisters cliffs shown in the image above.

 More info: [National Trails website](https://www.nationaltrail.co.uk/en_GB/trails/south-downs-way/)